 The local board hired a consultant, Synergy Consulting Partners, LLC, to develop an Accessibility Protocol and training for staff on ADA accessibility in 2018.
 The purpose of the Accessibility Protocol guide that was developed was to provide guidance for implementing operational requirements under WIOA.
 The protocol document was distributed as a resource for the local board, as well as one stop partners and any other interested party.
 It provided a better understanding for ensuring a fully integrated service delivery system in the areas of physical, communication, and programmatic/service accessibility compliance under WIOA.
 The goal of the project was to gain widespread understanding of the Americans with Disabilities Act requirements under WIOA and to ensure meaningful accessibility for all customers.
 The Accessibility Protocol is in use and part of the memorandum of understanding among the partners.
 We continue to investigate best practices and ways to embrace barrier removal and universal accessibility of the services provided via virtual technologies that have become necessary due to the COVID-19 pandemic to ensure accessibility for individuals with disabilities.
 Additionally, the local board was awarded a digital literacy grant from the PA Department of Labor and Industry to provide workstations and technology at local agencies in the community such as Voices for Independence and Community Resources for Independence to provide virtual connections to PA CareerLink® staff and services to assist individuals with barriers.
 These workstations will be approved by the Office of Vocational Rehabilitation to ensure that they are accessible for individuals with disabilities.
-The local board is also partnering with the University of Pittsburgh Medical Center (UPMC) Foundation and their Diversity and Inclusion Division and Center for Social Impact to assist populations with barriers to gain access to services and employment.
-This project is currently in preliminary stages of development and the group will be working closely with the local board and its one stop service delivery system to identify its actions and goals.
-A new local board member has also been recently appointed in Erie County representing the University of Pittsburgh Medical Center, a major healthcare provider serving the local communities.
-This new board member will strengthen the commitment for this project as well.
+As of June 30, 2022, ADA accessible workstations were installed in the two comprehensive PA CareerLink® centers, along with other workstations installed at community partner locations to further benefit their clients.
+The workstations were placed at VFI (Voices for Independence) Erie, VFI Seneca, Clarion ARC, and Meadville ARC.
+New CCTY magnifiers and TTY phones have been installed in the two comprehensive sites as well.
+The local board held discussions with the University of Pittsburgh Medical Center (UPMC) Foundation and their Diversity and Inclusion Division and Center for Social Impact to assist populations with barriers to gain access to services and employment.
+This project was in the preliminary stages of development to discuss working closely with the local board and its one stop service delivery system to identify its actions and goals.
+A new local board member y was appointed in Erie County representing the University of Pittsburgh Medical Center, a major healthcare provider serving the local communities.
+This new board member will help to strengthen the commitment for this project as well.
+Although progress on this project has stalled due to the COVID pandemic and its significant demand on the healthcare system, as well as transition of local workforce development staff, this project will be evaluated for progress in the future.

-Describing local area staff trainings related to the subject matter (e.g. civil rights, equal opportunity, LEP, physical and programmatic accessibility, disability etiquette and sensitivity training) presented in this section and indicate when the trainings occurred;
+• Describing local area staff trainings related to the subject matter (e.g. civil rights, equal opportunity, LEP, physical and programmatic accessibility, disability etiquette and sensitivity training) presented in this section and indicate when the trainings occurred;